dayvsonlsantos/e-angular/angular_02/Notes.md

 ## Passing and Using Data with Event Binding

-$event -> It's king of a reserved variable name, you can use in the template when using event binding.
+- $event -> It's king of a reserved variable name, you can use in the template when using event binding.
 Because, it gives us access to the event data.

+## Directives

+Directives are instruction in the DOM, example: ngIf

+Unlike structural directives as ngIf, attribute directives don't add or remove elements.
+They only change the element they were placed on.
+Example:
+    ngStyle -> Allow us to change the CSS style itself;
+    ngClass -> Allow us to dynamically add or remove the CSS classes;